European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-ios.md

 The following code samples provide examples of performing specific activities relating to managing EUID with the SDK for iOS.

-Generate an initial EUID Identity<!--  (for instructions, see [Client-Side Integration Guide for Mobile]LINK REMOVED) -->:
+Generate an initial EUID Identity (for instructions, see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md)):

 ```js
 EUIDManager.shared.generateIdentity(